opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 ## Whether the court should have invited CBRE to provide clarifications

-58     At the hearing of OS 935/2018, the defendants submitted that the court should have exercised its discretion to invite CBRE to clarify the assumptions made in its valuation.[\[note: 57\]](#Ftn_57) The defendants argued that CBRE had expressly stated in its report that “\[i\]f any of our assumptions are found to be inaccurate our valuation is void and all reliance is revoked”.[\[note: 58\]](#Ftn_58) Thus, CBRE should be invited to clarify whether or not its assumptions were still accurate.
+58     At the hearing of OS 935/2018, the defendants submitted that the court should have exercised its discretion to invite CBRE to clarify the assumptions made in its valuation.[^57] The defendants argued that CBRE had expressly stated in its report that “\[i\]f any of our assumptions are found to be inaccurate our valuation is void and all reliance is revoked”.[^58] Thus, CBRE should be invited to clarify whether or not its assumptions were still accurate.

 59     The court is an adversarial process and the burden is on the parties to prove their respective cases.
 The court is entitled to rely on all the available information that is before it at the time of the hearing.
 If the defendants believed that CBRE had made inaccurate assumptions, then the burden was on _the defendants_ to produce an affidavit from CBRE.
 Based on what was before the court, it could not be said that CBRE had made any inaccurate assumptions.
 CBRE did not admit that it had made any errors.
 The defendants’ assertions that CBRE had made inaccurate assumptions were robustly contested by the plaintiffs, as stated above at \[42\]–\[51\].
 If CBRE refused to engage the defendants and the defendants were insistent that CBRE had made inaccurate assumptions, then it is for the defendants to initiate an action against CBRE for negligence in its valuation that resulted in the defendants paying more for the plaintiffs’ 19% shareholding in the Company.